dotnet/msbuild/Documentation/specs/runtime-configuration-file.md

 }
 ```

 This data is used to locate the shared framework folder.
-The exact mechanics of which version are selected are defined elsewhere, but in general, it locates the shared runtime in the `shared` folder located beside it by using the relative path `shared/[runtimeOptions.framework.name]/[runtimeOptions.framework.version]`.
+The exact mechanics of which version are selected are defined in the [shared framework lookup](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/multilevel-sharedfx-lookup.md) document.
+In general, it locates the shared runtime in the `shared` folder located beside it by using the relative path `shared/[runtimeOptions.framework.name]/[runtimeOptions.framework.version]`.
 Once it has applied any version roll-forward logic and come to a final path to the shared framework, it locates the `[runtimeOptions.framework.name].deps.json` file within that folder and loads it **first**.

 Note, starting with 3.0, the "framework" section is optional and a new "frameworks" section supports multiple frameworks:
 ```json